specklesystems/speckle-docs/viewer/overview.md

 # Overview

 The speckle viewer is developed on top of [three.js](https://threejs.org/) and for the most part it behaves like a typical three.js application.
-However, we did implement our own design when it comes to loading and storing data, object interpretation, scenegraph structure, and rendering.
+However, Speckle viewer builds custom functionality on top of three.js when it comes to loading and storing data, object interpretation, scenegraph structure, and rendering.

 The Viewer library is organized into `viewer-core` and `extensions`.